ormle-dev/ormle-standard/README.md

 Large language models are increasingly employed for text-to-SQL generation, yet they operate on SQL Data Definition Language (DDL)—physical metadata that describes *how* data is stored, not *what* it means.
 This forces the model to infer join semantics, cardinality, participation constraints, and column roles from naming conventions alone, a process that is the primary source of errors in generated SQL.

-This document defines the **Ormle Knowledge Graph Specification (v1.0)**, a formal standard for representing relational database schemas as collections of **Asserted Predicates** rather than physical storage descriptors.
-Grounded in Object-Role Modeling (Halpin, 2006) and formalized with predicate calculus, the specification provides the formal foundation for GRAM (Graph-Rule Analytical Mapping)—a semantic layer that bridges the gap between physical DDL and the conceptual schema required for deterministic machine reasoning.
+This document defines the **GRAM Specification (v1.0)**—a formal standard for representing relational database schemas as collections of **Asserted Predicates** rather than physical storage descriptors.
+Grounded in Object-Role Modeling (Halpin, 2006) and formalized with predicate calculus, **GRAM** (Graph-Rule Analytical Mapping) provides a semantic layer that captures an organization's unique business grammar—the rules, relationships, and vocabulary that define how its data means what it means—bridging the gap between physical DDL and the conceptual schema required for deterministic machine reasoning.

-By formalizing entities, fact types, reference schemes, functional dependencies, existence constraints, data types, enumerated domains, alternate readings, sample values, and role names as first-class citizens of the schema, the Ormle Standard enables large language models and automated systems to determine correct join semantics, column operations, and domain boundaries without inferential guesswork.
+By formalizing entities, fact types, reference schemes, functional dependencies, existence constraints, data types, enumerated domains, alternate readings, sample values, and role names as first-class citizens of the schema, the GRAM specification enables large language models and automated systems to determine correct join semantics, column operations, and domain boundaries without inferential guesswork.
 Eliminating structural inference from the reasoning pipeline reduces the error surface to semantic misinterpretation alone, removing the class of errors caused by ambiguous join paths, missing cardinality information, and unnamed foreign key relationships.

 ---